adham4786/PTB-XL-Test1/README.md

 Loss: 0.179

-## Loss (binary cross-entropy)
-What it is: the training objective the model minimizes.
-For a single example with true label y∈{0,1} and predicted probability p, binary cross-entropy = −[y·log(p) + (1−y)·log(1−p)].
-Range: [0, +∞), lower is better.
-0 means perfect confident predictions.
-Interpretation: measures how wrong and how confident predictions are.
-Unlike accuracy it penalizes being confidently wrong.
 ## Accuracy
 What it is: fraction of examples that were classified correctly using a decision threshold (usually 0.5 for binary).
 Range: [0, 1], higher is better.